The Grand Master of Magic® Award

 After the Irma Squirrel Concert Party disbanded when Irma moved to Australia, Jack joined up with Joy Beatty’s Concert Party and performed shows over the length and breadth of New Zealand.
 A master of so many talents, he found no difficulty in performing a solo two hour programme if necessary.

-He was a regular performer in competitions at national magicians conventions and was a recipient of the comedy trophy for the funniest routine six times.
+He was a regular performer in competitions at national magicians’ conventions and was a recipient of the comedy trophy for the funniest routine six times.
 In 1973 the Variety Artists Club of New Zealand presented him with a Scroll of Honour.

 Jack also performed as Bimbo the Clown and became a familiar and popular figure in Auckland.
 For a decade he had a four week Christmas season at a Queen Street department store.
 One afternoon a staff member armed with a camera asked Jack to do a hand balance on a rail which ran around the roof of the store – some 118 feet above Queen Street.
-“I did a very nice balance, put on my coat and took the lift down,” Jack remembered, but the staff member said that he was so scared seeing Jack in such a perilous position that he forgot to take the picture!
+“I did a very nice balance, put on my coat and took the lift down,” Jack remembered, but the staff member had been so scared seeing Jack in such a perilous position that he forgot to take the picture!
 Jack repeated the stunt and it was duly taken.

 Jack was one of few New Zealanders to have seen legend of magic Harry Houdini in person, in 1921.